LavishSphere/LavishSphere/README.md

 I'm a Computer Science and Business Administration student at Northeastern University, on track to graduate early with a concentration in Fintech.

-I'm interested in systems, cloud infrastructure, DevOps, finance, and responsible AI.
+I'm interested in systems, cloud infrastructure, DevOps, cybersecurity, and responsible AI.
 I enjoy building practical technology, learning how complex systems work, and thinking about how AI can be integrated responsibly into real-world projects.

 ## Current Work

 I recently wrapped up a Research Assistant role at Khoury, where I studied AI adoption in local government.
 This summer, I was a Teaching Assistant for CS 3200 - Databases.
+In the fall, I'll be a Teaching Assistant for CS 2000 - Introduction to Program Design and Implementation.

 I also run Uniplex Host, a hosting startup focused on providing infrastructure for developers.